jtheisen/sqlizer/readme.md

 ## We want to query graphs, not tables

 ORM query results are technically graphs (with relationships being the edges), whereas SQL results are usually flat tables.
-Sql Server can indeed return subgraphs (or rather subtrees, but that's close enough) by returning XML or JSON, but I don't know to what extent that's common in other database servers.
+SQL Server can indeed return subgraphs (or rather subtrees, but that's close enough) by returning XML or JSON, but I don't know to what extent that's common in other database servers.